fenago/ansible-course/md/Lab_8.md

 Using the run\_once option
 ==========================

-When working with clusters, you will sometimes encounter a task that should only be executed once for the entire cluster.
-For example, you might want to upgrade the schema of a clustered database or issue a command to reconfigure a Pacemaker cluster that would normally be issued on one node and replicated to all other nodes by Pacemaker.
-You could, of course, address this with a special inventory with only one host in it, or even by writing a special play that references one host from the inventory, but this is inefficient and starts to make your code fragmented.

-Instead, you can write your code as you normally would, but make use of the special [run\_once] directive for any tasks you want to run only once on your inventory.
+You can make use of the special [run\_once] directive for any tasks you want to run only once on your inventory.
 For example, let\'s reuse the 10-host inventory that we defined earlier in this lab.
 Now, let\'s proceed to demonstrate this option, as follows: